COMMITMENTS AND CONTINGENCIES

 |COMMITMENTS AND CONTINGENCIES||

 The Company reached an agreement with a vendor in August 2018 for the settlement of approximately $1 million in debt.
-The vendor was paid $150,000 in cash, future cash payments of $7,500 and 10 million shares of GulfSlope common stock.
-The agreement contains a provision that upon the sale of the common stock if the original debt is not fully satisfied, full payment will be made, under a mutually agreed payment plan.
+The vendor was paid approximately $0.16 million in cash and 10 million shares of GulfSlope common stock.
+The agreement contains a provision that upon the sale of the common stock if the original debt is not fully satisfied, full payment will be made under a mutually agreed payment plan.
 If the stock is sold for a gain any surplus in excess of $1.3 million shall be a credit against future purchases from the vendor.
 The agreement was determined to meet the definition of a derivative in accordance with ASC 815.
-At September 30, 2020 and 2019, there is a fair value liability of approximately $786,000 and $554,000, respectively, which is included within Derivative Financial Instruments on the condensed balance sheet.
+At March 31, 2020, there is a derivative financial instrument liability recorded of approximately $0.7 million related to this agreement.

 The entire disclosure for commitments and contingencies.